mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 #### GHISAERSAE

-This is a Vargr agricultural colony, with a population of some seven million (65% Vargr, 45% human) scattered thinly over the whole planet; each tiny village is surrounded by hundreds of kilometres of farmland.
+This is a Vargr agricultural colony, with a population of some seven million (65% Vargr, 45% human) scattered thinly over the whole planet; each tiny village is surrounded by hundreds of kilometers of farmland.
 The planet has invested heavily in Walker Robotics agri-mechs.

 There is a corsair base on Ghisaersae, commanded by a Vargr named Nokhu.
 He rules a pack of three 400- ton Ruguelka corsairs (see page 228) and five 200-ton Rradhi seekers (page 226).
 He also has a salvaged Gazelle close escort hull that he intends to refit as his flagship.
 Nokhu is a well-established raider; these days, he makes far more money in bribes than he does from stealing cargo and has 'arrangements' with several corporations and trade lines.